The Bill: Impact and history

-It has been compared to Hill Street Blues due to the similar, serial, format that both series take.
+It has been compared to Hill Street Blues owing to the similar serial format that both series take.
 However, The Bill saw little direct competition on British television in the police procedural genre over its 25-year history, though the BBC launched several rival series, with varying degrees of success: The first was in 1990–91 when two series of Waterfront Beat were produced for the BBC by Phil Redmond.
 In 1995–96, two series of Out of the Blue were produced, but failed to gain significant ratings.
 In 1998 came City Central, which lasted for three series, until being cancelled in 2000.
-Next was Merseybeat, which began airing in 2001, but was cancelled in 2004 due to poor ratings and problems with the cast.
+Next was Merseybeat, which began airing in 2001, but was cancelled in 2004 owing to poor ratings and problems with the cast.
 HolbyBlue, launched in 2007, was a spin-off of successful medical drama Holby City (itself a spin-off of the long-running Casualty).
-It was scheduled to go "head to head" with The Bill, prompting a brief "ratings war" but, in 2008, HolbyBlue was also cancelled by the BBC, again, largely due to poor ratings.
+It was scheduled to go "head to head" with The Bill, prompting a brief "ratings war" but, in 2008, HolbyBlue was also cancelled by the BBC, again largely owing to poor ratings.

 When The Bill started, the majority of the Police Federation were opposed to the programme, claiming that it portrayed the police as a racist organisation, but feelings towards the programme later mellowed, to the extent that, in 2006, executive producer Johnathan Young met Sir Ian Blair, then Commissioner of the Met, and it was decided that the editorial relationship between the police and the programme was sufficient.
 However, Young stressed that The Bill was not "editorially bound" to the police.

 Despite better relations with the police, The Bill was still not without controversy.
 It was sometimes criticised for the high levels of violence, especially prior to 2009, when it occupied a pre-watershed timeslot.
 Specific story lines also came under fire in the media, such as that involving a gay kiss in 2002, as well as an episode broadcast in March 2008 which featured a fictional treatment for multiple sclerosis, leading the MS Society to brand the plot "grossly irresponsible".